Blackjacx/Development/ios-coding-guidelines.md

 #### No file header
 Remove comment header for newly created files since it will be always outdated (copyright, spelling errors in file names, etc.).

+#### Symbol Order
+Place the nested types at the bottom of the class/struct definition with a `MARK: - Sub-Types` above.
+Place protocol conformances above these nested types and mark them with their respective protocol name, e.g. `MARK: - StatePresentable`.
+All other symbols (properties, function, etc.) should be ordered by ascending privateness, so `public`, `internal`, `private`. `static` symbols are always above `non-static` ones.
+The advantage of moving all protocols in the main object definition is that the main class declaration shows all conformances of the class/struct as well as a clean method list (`⌃+6`).
+Additionally, a unified file structure results in less searching for symbols, very similar to the `func setup<view>` convention.
+Compare the customizable Swiftlint rule [type_contents_order](https://realm.github.io/SwiftLint/type_contents_order.html).

 #### Name bools with the pattern isState
 This is easy to read and matches the swifty naming conventions in the updated iOS frameworks.